aravind-jagadabi/Free-Books-Lobby/README.md

 # Here's the some of the screenshots of the project.

-These are all the static web pages, as I was not hosted on the internet, but we have tested this in our college computer lab on the Xampp server.
+These are all the static web pages, as I was not hosted on the internet, but we have tested this in our college computer lab using Xampp server.

 main page